TylerGorshing/Cards/README.md

 ### *class* `cards.Card(value, suit, hidden=False)`

 Parameters:
 - **value** (int) - The value of the card.
-For a standard deck of playing cards, 1 is ace, 11 is Jack, 12 is Queen, and 13 is King.
+For a standard deck of playing cards, 1 is Ace, 11 is Jack, 12 is Queen, and 13 is King.
 - **suit** (str) - The suit of the card.
 Generally, the four suits are `'Spades'`, `'Hearts'`, `'Diamonds'`, and `'Clubs'`.
 - **hidden** (bool) - If `False` (the default), details about the card can be printed to the screen.
 If `True`, the information about the card cannot be printed to the terminal.

 #### `show()`
 Prints information about the card to the terminal.
 If `hidden` is False, prints the value and the suit of the card.
-If `hidden` is True, this methond prints 'This card is hidden.' to the terminal.
+If `hidden` is True, this method prints 'This card is hidden.' to the terminal.

 #### `changeHidden(hidden=none)`
 Changes the value of `hidden`.
 Returns the same card instance that called the method

-Parameters:
-- **hidden** (bool or None) - The value that `hidden` is changed to.
-If `None` (the default), this method flips `hidden` to the opposite bool.

 ### Other Notes
 This class also implements the ordering magic methods.
 Only the `value` of the card object is used in determining an order.
 See examples below.